 When you can drag the kids away from Don, tap 500 Staverton Road, Promised Land into the GPS and prepare to be amazed.
 Two attractions in one, Tasmazia and the Village of Lower Crackpot is a winner with families.
 You could spend all day wandering the mazes, inspecting the miniature houses and uncovering quirky novelties around each new corner.
 If breakfast doesn’t tide you over, Tasmazia has a wonderful pancake cafe offering more to eat and drink.

-Don’t Lose Your Marbles Over the Kids
+Don’t Lose Your Marbles

 From Promised Land, drive the short distance to Sheffield, the Town of Murals.
 There’s lots to see here, and you’d be wise to plan a sleep-over to explore everything on offer.
 But if you only have today and you want to impress the children, please take them to World of Marbles at 34 Main Street.